aucad/aml-networks/readme.md

 These steps explain how to run this software from source.

-Required Python environment: 3.8 or 3.9 [^1]
+Required Python environment: 3.8 or 3.9

-[^1]: This is a hard requirement.
-Numpy requires >= 3.8; robust XGBoost relies on Python features removed after 3.9.

 This repository includes a submodule.
 Clone it including the [submodule](https://stackoverflow.com/a/4438292).

 ### Build robust XGBoost